-- 1. How are species related?
+1. How are species related?

-- 2. How do humans impact on biological processes?

-- 3. Practical investigation
+- 2. How do humans impact on biological processes? - 3.
+Practical investigation

-- analyse evidence for evolutionary change, explain how relatedness between species is determined, and elaborate on the consequences of biological change in human evolution. - describe how tools and techniques can be used to manipulate DNA, explain how biological knowledge is applied to biotechnical applications, and analyse the interrelationship between scientific knowledge and its applications in society. - 3. design and undertake an investigation related to cellular processes and/or biological change and continuity over time, and present methodologies, findings and conclusions in a scientific poster.
+- analyse evidence for evolutionary change, explain how relatedness between species is determined, and elaborate on the consequences of biological change in human evolution. - describe how tools and techniques can be used to manipulate DNA, explain how biological knowledge is applied to biotechnical applications, and analyse the interrelationship between scientific knowledge and its applications in society. - design and undertake an investigation related to cellular processes and/or biological change and continuity over time, and present methodologies, findings and conclusions in a scientific poster.

-A response to an issue or a report of a laboratory investigation contributing 30%.
+A report using primary or secondary data. contributing 30%.
+A response to an issue or a report of a laboratory investigation contributing 30%